awsdocs/aws-opsworks-user-guide/doc_source/opspup-disassociate-node.md

-# Disassociate a Node from an AWS OpsWorks for Puppet Enterprise Server<a name="opspup-disassociate-node"></a>
+# Disassociate a Node from an OpsWorks for Puppet Enterprise Server<a name="opspup-disassociate-node"></a>

-This section describes how to disassociate, or remove, a managed node from management by an AWS OpsWorks for Puppet Enterprise server\.
-This operation is performed on the command line or in the Puppet Enterprise console; you cannot disassociate nodes in the AWS OpsWorks for Puppet Enterprise management console\.
-Currently, the AWS OpsWorks for Puppet Enterprise API does not allow for batch removal of multiple nodes\.
+This section describes how to disassociate, or remove, a managed node from management by an OpsWorks for Puppet Enterprise server\.
+This operation is performed on the command line or in the Puppet Enterprise console; you cannot disassociate nodes in the OpsWorks for Puppet Enterprise management console\.
+Currently, the OpsWorks for Puppet Enterprise API does not allow for batch removal of multiple nodes\.
 The command in this section disassociates one node at a time\.

 We recommend that you disassociate nodes from a Puppet master before you delete the server, so that the nodes continue to operate without trying to reconnect with the server\.
 To do this, run the [http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_DisassociateNode.html](http://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_DisassociateNode.html) AWS CLI command\.
 To completely remove a node from PE, you must disassociate the node and revoke its certificate, so that the node does not continuously attempt to check in with the Puppet master\.
 You should also [uninstall `puppet-agent` from nodes](https://puppet.com/docs/pe/2017.3/installing/uninstalling.html#uninstall-agents) when you no longer want to manage them by using the Puppet master\.